Gan Ning: In Romance of the Three Kingdoms

 Gan Ning appears as a character in the 14th-century historical novel Romance of the Three Kingdoms, which romanticises the historical events before and during the Three Kingdoms period.
 Some of the actual events in his life are exaggerated or dramatised in the novel.

 The description of Gan Ning's night raid on Cao Cao's camp at the Battle of Ruxu in the novel is more vivid as compared to that mentioned in his biography.
 Before the raid, Ling Tong leads 3,000 troops to engage the enemy and duels with Zhang Liao before he receives orders to retreat.
 When Gan Ning sees that, he tells Sun Quan: "Tonight I'll bring only 100 men to raid Cao Cao's camp.
 If I lose a single soldier, this won't count as a contribution."
 That night, he leads 100 horsemen to attack Cao Cao's camp and all of them return alive after inflicting heavy damage and casualties on the enemy.

 Gan Ning kills Ling Tong's father, Ling Cao, at the Battle of Xiakou in 203.
 Since then, even after Gan Ning comes to serve Sun Quan, Ling Tong still holds a grudge against him.
 Their conflict is dramatised in chapters 67–68 of the novel, and is eventually resolved after Gan Ning saves Ling Tong's life.

 Gan Ning's death is described in Chapter 83.
 He is killed at the Battle of Xiaoting by the tribal king Shamoke, an ally of Liu Bei.

 Modern era depictions

 Gan Ning is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.

+Gan Ning is featured as a playable character in Total War: Three Kingdoms, serving under Liu Biao's faction.